What Signals That a Hard Landing Is Taking Hold?

-A weak survey, a soft payroll release, or tighter lending standards can each appear in an ordinary slowdown without implying a hard landing.
+A weak survey, a soft payroll release, or tighter lending standards can all appear in an ordinary slowdown without confirming a hard landing.
 The interpretation changes when several indicators begin to describe the same deterioration from different angles.
 Output softens, new orders weaken, hiring slows, credit becomes harder to access, and household demand loses resilience.
 What matters is not isolated weakness, but synchronized weakness that stops looking temporary or compartmentalized.

 Activity and production usually weaken before the damage is fully confirmed